rawfoxDE/wsc/README.md

 - ./cache         - contains version downloads from getting a wine release

 Dirs created by you:

 - ./patches       - a place for your patches

+Dirs created by the podman / docker setup:

+- ,/build/data32        - the 32bit container build folder
+- ./build/data64        - the 64bit container build folder
+- ./build/wine-source   - the wine source from ./workdir to use for the container build

 Usage: